leander-42/leander-42.github.io/README.md

 My name is Leander Rankwiler.
 I'm a Master's student in data science at BFH in Bern, Switzerland.
 Currently, I am dedicating my efforts to writing my master thesis titled **"Evaluating Bias in German and Dutch NLP Models"**.
 This work is conducted under the supervision of [Prof. Dr. Mascha Kurpicz-Briki](https://www.bfh.ch/de/ueber-die-bfh/personen/diqa4uibb7gl/).

-This thesis is part of the broader [European Research Project on Biases in AI](https://www.biasproject.eu/), which aims to uncover and mitigate the inherent biases that exist within current language models.
+The thesis is part of the broader [European Research Project on Biases in AI](https://www.biasproject.eu/), which aims to uncover and mitigate the inherent biases that exist within current language models.
 A part of my thesis was accepted at SwissText2024, see preprint [here](https://www.swisstext.org/programme/).
 The code is published on [github](https://github.com/BFH-AMI/BIAS) and a meta description of the code can be found on [arxiv](https://arxiv.org/abs/2407.18689).

 I will graduate in Summer 2024 and am looking for opportunities starting Fall 2024.